 - consider your or a borrower’s request for products and services (including to assess your eligibility for a product or service, or to act as a guarantor, signatory, representative or additional card holder);

-- process your application;
+- process your application for products or services;

 - derive scores, ratings and evaluations relating to your credit worthiness which we use in our decision-making processes and unsuitability assessments;